 talking to your kids about the momo challenge

-tips from child psychologist on how to talk to your kids about disturbing videos online
+tips on how to talk to your kids about disturbing videos online

 This week, social media was taken by storm with stories warning parents about the “Momo challenge” and hidden messages in YouTube and other online videos encouraging kids to kill themselves or commit other harmful acts.

 While there is varying information out there on whether this is a hoax or not, it is still important to talk to your kids about what they might be seeing online.

 The most important thing you can do as a parent in these situations is to be approachable, available and accessible.
 You want to create an environment where your kids feel comfortable talking to you about these topics.

 Tips for talking to your kids:

 - Mention that you had seen a video/read a blog about kids and technology.
 Ask an open question such as “as you have been on the internet have you or your friends ever stumbled upon something odd, disturbing or weird.”
 This is the type of ongoing conversation that you have to have with your children to make them responsible digital citizens.